 Giving More Languages a Voice

 First launched in 2017, the Common Voice dataset gets an updated release twice a year.
 It focuses on expanding support in underrepresented languages, filling wide gaps left by commercial voice projects that typically focus on a handful of the most popular American, Asian and European languages.

 Common Voice currently packs more than 10,000 hours of recorded voice samples, collected and validated by volunteers.
 It’s a treasure trove for startups, researchers and small- to medium-sized developers who don’t have the time or money to collect or purchase datasets of their own.

 The next release, coming at the end of July, provides data from 75 languages, 15 of them debuting in Common Voice for the first time.
 They include Urdu, spoken by 70 million people in south Asia; Hausa, the language of 60 million Africans; as well as Azerbaijani, Armenian, Serbian and Uighur — none of which are supported by major commercial AI services.

 It will be the first release since NVIDIA became a partner with Mozilla in April 2021, supporting Common Voice as part of a shared vision of making conversational AI available for everyone.

 How You Can Help

-We created the NVIDIA Jarvis framework to give developers state-of-the-art pre-trained deep learning models and software tools to create interactive conversational AI services.
+We created the NVIDIA Riva framework to give developers state-of-the-art pre-trained deep learning models and software tools to create interactive conversational AI services.
 Now we’re helping make this rich, open dataset available, too.

 Everyone is invited to join the global effort to make this technology available to all developers in all languages by going to Common Voice and contributing or validating voice samples as part of a dataset anyone can use freely.